MCMF: Mental Health Grant

 Grant amount: US $500 - US $1,100,000

-Location of residency: Counties in Ohio: Ashland County, Ashtabula County, Carroll County, Columbiana County, Cuyahoga County, Geauga County, Holmes County, Jefferson County, Lake County, Lorain County, Mahoning County, Medina County, Portage County, Stark County, Summit County, Trumbull County, Tuscarawas County, Wayne County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in Ohio: Ashland County, Ashtabula County, Carroll County, Columbiana County, Cuyahoga County, Geauga County, Holmes County, Jefferson County, Lake County, Lorain County, Mahoning County, Medina County, Portage County, Stark County, Summit County, Trumbull County, Tuscarawas County, Wayne County Show allView website Save

 To improve the lives of people with serious mental illness by investing in innovative projects in Northeast Ohio having national transformational impact.